mydepsoftware/mydepsoftware.github.io/getting_started.md

 <details>
 <summary><h2 class="menutitle"> Installation and system requirements </h2></summary>

 <p> MyDEP can be run on Windows, Mac OS X or Linux/Ubuntu operating systems.
 It requires Java to be installed on your system.
 Please check you have the latest recommended version of Java installed on your computer.
-Otherwise it can be downloaded <a href="https://java.com/en/download">here</a> (October 2018: Version 8 Update 191). </p>
+Otherwise it can be downloaded <a href="https://java.com/en/download">here</a> (January 2019: Version 8 Update 201). </p>
 <p> Download the latest version of MyDEP (Version v1.0.0) by clicking on the <b>Free download from Zenodo</b> button in the page header.
 Unzip the folder (zip archive) and open it.
 Double-click on the MyDEP.jar file.</p>

 <p> <b>Warning</b>: Sometimes, the default program to open MyDEP.jar is not Java.
 In this case you need to set Java as the default program to open the .jar files.</p>